oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 author: jimena-garbarino
 by: contractor
 communities: [devops,security,java]
-description: "How to set up continous integration with CircleCI and continuous delivery with Spinnaker in a JHipster microservices architecture"
+description: "How to set up continuous integration with CircleCI and continuous delivery with Spinnaker in a JHipster microservices architecture"
 tags: [java, ci, cd, jhipster]
 tweets:
 - ""